gnolang/gno/docs/gno-infrastructure/validators/faq.md

 1. **Tendermint ( Tendermint2 ) Key :** A unique key used for voting in consensus during creation of blocks.
 A Tendermint Key is also often called a Validator Key.
 It is automatically created when running the `gnoland secrets init` command.
-A validator may check their Tendermint Key by running the `gnoland secrets get` `ValidatorPrivateKey` command.
+A validator may check their Tendermint Key by running the `gnoland secrets get validator_key` command.

 2. **User-owned keys :** A key that is generated when a new account is created using the `gnokey` command.
 It is used to sign transactions.

 3. **Node Key :** A key used for communicating with other nodes.
 It is automatically created when running the `gnoland secrets init` command.
-A validator may check their Node Key by running the `gnoland secrets get NodeKey` command.
+A validator may check their Node Key by running the `gnoland secrets get node_id` command.

 ### What is a full node and a pruned node?